 This article contains a collection of short, punchy audio recordings made at JavaPolis on Wednesday, December 13, 2006.
 Each recording captures one person's notion of an idea that is important for developers to think about.

 Java SE 6 is no longer only about the Java language: SE 6 can be used to execute dynamic scripting language code as well.
-According to Danny Coward, Sun's Java SE lead, thinks that adding scripting support was just the first step in turning the JVM into the best possible execution platform for any dynamic language.
+According to Danny Coward, Sun's Java SE platform lead, scripting language support is merely the first step in turning the JVM into the best possible execution platform for any dynamic language.
 Artima spoke with Coward about his new JSR 292, Supporting Dynamically Typed Languages on the Java Platform.

 Terracotta's decision to open-source its clustering technology was in part driven by a new-found love between it and major open-source enterprise application tools and frameworks, such as Tomcat and Spring.
 Artima spoke with Spring project founder Rod Johnson and Terracotta co-founder Ari Zilka about using Terracotta to cluster Spring applications.

-The Swing Application Framework (JSR 296) aims to do for client-side Java applications what Web frameworks have done for server-side code: Abstract out common application patterns with the goal of making development easier and less error-prone.
-In this interview with Artima, Swing project lead Hans Muller discusses patterns and issues common to Swing-based desktop applications, and describes how the new framework addresses those issues.
+The new Swing Application Framework JSR (JSR 296) aims to do for client-side Java applications what many successful Web frameworks have done for server-side code: Abstract out common application patterns with the goal of making development easier and less error-prone.
+In this interview with Artima, JSR 296 spec lead Hans Muller discusses patterns and issues common to Swing-based desktop applications, and describes how the new framework addresses those issues.